pl3onasm/Programming-fundamentals/PF3-3/resit3-2024/problem1.md

 }
 ```

 At the end of each iteration, $s$ is incremented by $2i + 1$.
-Using Gauss' formula for the sum of the first $n$ integers, we have at the end of the $i$ -th iteration:
+Using Gauss' formula for the sum of the first $n$ integers, we have at the end of the $i$-th iteration:

 $$
 \begin{align*}